justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 -------------------------------------------------------------------------------
 We don't have any known bugs but we did fall behind in some development practices this time around.
 Namely
-- We didn't do a clean PR so most of the code is still heavily commented and frankly ugly
-- We had to abandon unit test to reach the deadline.
-So we will have to add more exhaustive testing next week.
-- We have an outstanding error message cleanup we need to do around the case where the parser doesn't find a rule in the parse table.
+- We still need to add some more unit test.
+Our test suite isn't fully exhaustive right now, but we're hoping it will be.
 - The FAKEIT framework is not working on the student.cs server, but does work locally on our machines, and does pass the TravisCI testing.
 We believe there is some conflict with the version of g++ compiler on the server and the FakeIt version. (note this works on other g++ compilers, just not on the server)
-- G++ has a warning regarding the multiple uses of #pragma once.
-This is needed for VisualStudio, but might need to be investigated further.
+- We need to clean the NodeBuilderVisitor code file (it's quite large).
+- PrettyPrinter node structure needs to be cleaned/collapsed for easier reading